Amelia Earhart: Nursing career and illness

 During Christmas vacation in 1917, Earhart visited her sister in Toronto, Canada, where she saw wounded soldiers returning from World War I. After receiving training as a nurse's aide from the Red Cross, Earhart began working with the Voluntary Aid Detachment at Spadina Military Hospital, where her duties included food preparation for patients with special diets and handing out prescribed medication in the hospital's dispensary.
 There, Earhart heard stories from military pilots and developed an interest in flying.

-In 1918, when the 1918 Spanish flu pandemic reached Toronto, Earhart was engaged in nursing duties that included night shifts at Spadina Military Hospital.
+In 1918, when the 1918 Flu Pandemic reached Toronto, Earhart was engaged in nursing duties that included night shifts at Spadina Military Hospital.
 In early November that year, she became infected and was hospitalized for pneumonia and maxillary sinusitis.
 She was discharged in December 1918, about two months later.
 Her sinus-related symptoms were pain and pressure around one eye, and copious mucus drainage via the nostrils and throat.
 While staying in the hospital during the pre-antibiotic era, Earhart had painful minor operations to wash out the affected maxillary sinus but these procedures were not successful and her headaches worsened.
 Earhart's convalescence lasted nearly a year, which she spent at her sister's home in Northampton, Massachusetts.
 Earhart passed the time reading poetry, learning to play the banjo, and studying mechanics.
 Chronic sinusitis significantly affected Earhart's flying and other activities in later life, and sometimes she was forced to wear a bandage on her cheek to cover a small drainage tube.

 By 1919, Earhart prepared to enter Smith College, where her sister was a student, but she changed her mind and enrolled in a course of medical studies and other programs at Columbia University.
 Earhart quit her studies a year later to be with her parents, who had reunited in California.